Marketing

 Best Practices for Creating UX Content

-Scannable content is faster to read and provides answers quicker.
+Scannable user experience content is faster to read and provides answers quicker.
 It’s best to presume that your target audience is only going to check out your page for a few seconds before deciding whether or not it provides the info they need.
-To make content scannable, you should:

 • Use plenty of headings